7sus4 Guitar Chords

 Jazz and Contemporary Music: 7sus4 chords are frequently used in jazz, fusion, and contemporary music genres to add harmonic interest and complexity.
 They can be found in both standard progressions and more adventurous harmonic explorations.

 Use in Songwriting: Songwriters use 7sus4 chords to create moments of tension and anticipation within a song.
-These chords can be particularly effective in building drama or setting up a resolution in a musical narrative.
+These chords can be particularly effective in building drama or setting up a resolution in a musical score.

 Chord Extensions: Like other chords, 7sus4 chords can be extended further by adding additional tones, such as the ninth or thirteenth.
 These extensions can further enhance the chord's color and complexity.